HWatanuki/ProjetoFinal_D2APR/README.md

 * There are features that should not be known during the moment of the loan request (such as payments received so far) that need to be removed from the dataset before training the model.

-* The dataset has a 4:1 ratio of loan request that have been successfully paid vs. not paid, i.e., the dataset is extremely unbalanced.
+* The dataset has a 4:1 ratio of loan request that have been successfully paid vs. not paid, i.e., the dataset is extremely unbalanced (see image above).
 Undersampling can be a potential approach to address this unbalance.

 * There are no duplicated records in the dataset.